deepfence/golang_deepfence_sdk/client/docs/ModelComplianceScanResult.md

 NewModelComplianceScanResultWithDefaults instantiates a new ModelComplianceScanResult object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetBenchmarkType

+`func (o *ModelComplianceScanResult) GetBenchmarkType() string`

+GetBenchmarkType returns the BenchmarkType field if non-nil, zero value otherwise.

+### GetBenchmarkTypeOk

+`func (o *ModelComplianceScanResult) GetBenchmarkTypeOk() (*string, bool)`

+GetBenchmarkTypeOk returns a tuple with the BenchmarkType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBenchmarkType

+`func (o *ModelComplianceScanResult) SetBenchmarkType(v string)`

+SetBenchmarkType sets BenchmarkType field to given value.

+### GetCompliancePercentage

+`func (o *ModelComplianceScanResult) GetCompliancePercentage() float32`

+GetCompliancePercentage returns the CompliancePercentage field if non-nil, zero value otherwise.

+### GetCompliancePercentageOk

+`func (o *ModelComplianceScanResult) GetCompliancePercentageOk() (*float32, bool)`

+GetCompliancePercentageOk returns a tuple with the CompliancePercentage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCompliancePercentage

+`func (o *ModelComplianceScanResult) SetCompliancePercentage(v float32)`

+SetCompliancePercentage sets CompliancePercentage field to given value.

 ### GetCompliances